Jobijollof/DevOps-Projects2/Project-11 Ansible-Config/README.md

 - Trigger a change in the repo Ansible-config-mgt.
 Edit the README.md

-observation build wasnt triggered automatically i have to still build manaually.
+observation build wasn't triggered automatically i have to still build manually.

 [Article helped](https://www.edureka.co/community/49753/auto-build-job-jenkins-there-change-code-github-repository)